 Plan daytime sailing only

 It is recommended not to sail at night in areas where orca attacks occur.
-Not because orcas attack more often at night, but because you can see more.
-During the day, you can notice the approaching pod faster and have time to react.
-If your yacht is damaged anyway, it is easier to carry out a rescue operation or towing during the day.
-Sailing during the day only complicates and extends the passage through these areas, but we strictly adhered to this.
+Not because orcas attack more often at night, but because visibility is crucial.
+During the day, you can spot an approaching pod earlier and have more time to react.
+If your yacht sustains damage, daytime also makes rescue or towing operations significantly easier.

 Stay in shallow waters